mrbandler/wow-ui/README.md

 > git clone git@github.com:mrbandler/wow-ui.git
 ```

-After the cloning process is finished move into the cloned respositories directory and execute the following command:
+After the cloning process is finished move into the cloned repository directory and execute the following command:

 ```powershell
 > ./install.ps1